hoodiehq/hood.ie/_posts/2016-08-12-trolls-working-in-new-horizons-tgif-96.md

 ## Open Source

 > When we started the project, we had low self confidence.
 Even though we have taken classes on different programming languages, when it came to working with it we thought we did not have all the knowledge it took to get the job done.
-Now we understand that every working experience is a great opportunity to teach ourselves new things everyday. <cite>Tehetena and HyeSoo, [Hoodie is once again participating in the Rails Girls Summer of Code](http://hood.ie/blog/rgsoc-team-rookies-month-1.html)</cite>
+Now we understand that every working experience is a great opportunity to teach ourselves new things everyday.

+–<cite>Tehetena and HyeSoo, [Hoodie is once again participating in the Rails Girls Summer of Code](http://hood.ie/blog/rgsoc-team-rookies-month-1.html)</cite>

 [Let’s drop the unrealistic expectation of total transparency in open source](https://m.signalvnoise.com/expectations-of-total-transparency-in-open-source-can-easily-lead-to-burn-out-28dea1a07417#.2m6e8q4fr)

 [White House released open source software policy](http://www.pcmag.com/news/346860/white-house-releases-open-source-software-policy)

+[Request For Commits](https://changelog.com/rfc/) (RFC) explores different perspectives in open source sustainability.
+It’s about the human side of code — community, governance, business, and licensing.

 ## Design

 > A two-part experiment found that different tones of voice on a website have measurable impacts on users’ perceptions of a brand’s friendliness, trustworthiness, and desirability.
-Casual, conversational, and enthusiastic tones performed best.  <cite>Kate Meyer, [The impact of tone of voice on users](https://www.nngroup.com/articles/tone-voice-users/)</cite>
+Casual, conversational, and enthusiastic tones performed best.

+–<cite>Kate Meyer, [The impact of tone of voice on users](https://www.nngroup.com/articles/tone-voice-users/)</cite>

 [No Man’s Sky designer on new gaming horizons and never giving up](http://www.vice.com/read/no-mans-sky-designer-sean-murray-on-new-gaming-horizons-and-never-giving-up-850)